 \section{Introduction}

-Conventional causal estimands, such as the average treatment effect (ATE) and the average treatment effect for the treated (ATT), assess how the mean outcome in a population or subpopulation would change if \textit{all} units received treatment versus control.
-Real-world policy changes, however, are often incremental, changing the treatment status for only a small segment of the population who are at or near ``the margin of participation'' (\citealt{PRTE2001,xie2013population}).
-In such cases, ATE or ATT may be a misleading indicator of the impact of an intervention.
-For example, a college outreach program may induce an additional fraction, but not all, of eligible high-school graduates to attend college.
-If those affected by the college outreach program benefit much more from attending college than the average high school graduate or the average college-goer in the population, then the ATE or ATT of college attendance will underestimate the effect of college attendance among those affected by the outreach program, and thus should not be used to evaluate the impact of this intervention.
+Conventional causal estimands, such as the average treatment effect (ATE) and the average treatment effect for the treated (ATT), describe how the mean outcome in a population or subpopulation would change if all units were assigned to treatment versus control.
+However, real-world policy changes are rarely universal; they often affect only a subset of the population---those at or near the \textquotedblleft margin of participation\textquotedblright{} (\citealt{PRTE2001,xie2013population}).
+In such cases, the ATE or ATT may misrepresent the impact of an intervention.
+For instance, a college outreach program may induce only a fraction of eligible high-school graduates to attend college.
+If these newly induced students benefit substantially more than the average high-school graduate or the average college-goer, the ATE or ATT will understate the impact of the intervention among those actually affected, making them a poor guide for policy evaluation.